-It’s not a problem for you to follow trends that give you a competitive advantage.
-In fact, if your industry is heading in a certain direction that will modernize your industry, it can be a good idea to follow the crowd.
+Following trends that give you a competitive advantage is not a problem.
+If your industry is heading in a certain direction that will modernize it, it can be a good idea to follow the crowd.

 However, the problem does occur when corporate trainers, coaches and speakers follow trends just for the sake of following trends.
 In other words, they don’t want to feel left out.

 They don’t know why they are following.
-They don’t have a firm position or principle that explains why they are following a trend.
+They don’t have a firm position or principle explaining why they follow a trend.

 This is herd mentality, and it will only erode your Corporate Trainer Brand.